-If you want you want to seek patent protection for your invention, the invention should NEVER be marketed before filing a patent application.
+For this and other reasons, if you want you want to seek patent protection for your invention, the invention should NEVER be marketed before filing a patent application.
 Why do I use such strong language?
-I will lay out my reasons below.
+Read below for a more extensive discussion.

 Technically, under U.S. patent laws, inventors can publicly market their ideas and inventions for up to one year before filing a patent application.
 Public demonstrations and offers typically mark the beginning of a product’s marketing efforts.
 At the one year anniversary of the start of your marketing efforts, a patent application must be filed should one wants to seek patent protection on the invention in the United States.
 However, under the first inventor to file system, there are significant downsides to this strategy of launching a product if patent protection is part of the product’s launch strategy.